Republicans Aren't Getting What They Want — & Getting Increasingly Desperate

 Advertisement

 Then again, this entire sad circus proves even more that democracy was never a priority for Republicans to begin with.
 Their first priority always has been and always will be seizing and maintaining power.
-And, unfortunately for America, they’re not doing a bad job of that: This election gave Republicans continued control over the U.S. Senate, power over redistricting, and they benefit from a conservative majority on the Supreme Court, to boot.
+And, unfortunately for America, they’re not doing a bad job of that: This election gave Republicans power over redistricting, quite possibly continued control of the U.S. Senate, and they benefit from a conservative majority on the Supreme Court, to boot.
 But, they’re still not happy.
 They want it all — including the presidency.

 But, the people have spoken.
 Predictably, though, Trump is terrified to lose, and his cult of supporters is terrified of losing their leader.
 Well, you can’t always get what you want.